Podcast: Play in new window | Download

 Subscribe: Apple Podcasts | Google Podcasts | Spotify | RSSCholesterol was finally declared safe by the USDA in the 2015 Dietary Guidelines.

-The 2010 Guidelines suggested a maximum of 300 mg. of cholesterol daily from all food sources.
-That’s the amount in 1 egg and 1 cup of chicken a day.
+The Guidelines from 2010 still suggested a maximum of 300 mg. of cholesterol daily from all food sources.
+That’s 1 egg and 1 cup of chicken a day.
 Hold the omelette, butter, bacon, cheese, fish and steak….

-After years of lobbying by the dairy and beef industries and complementary medicine physicians, the USDA Advisory Report quietly noted in one small paragraph in the spring of 2015 that cholesterol rich foods were “not a nutrient of concern.”
+After years of lobbying by the dairy and beef industries and complementary medicine physicians, the USDA Advisory Report finally (and quietly) noted in one small paragraph in the spring of 2015 that cholesterol rich foods were “not a nutrient of concern.”

 Why?
 Because science cannot back up long-standing claims that cholesterol causes heart disease….

-The Advisory downgrade removes the 300 mg. cholesterol limit from the final Guidelines.
+The Advisory downgrade removes the 300 mg. cholesterol limit.
 It’s no longer a “food of overconsumption”.
 Or a “nutrient of concern”.

 It’s clear that cholesterol does not cause heart disease.

 That’s good news, but what about the remaining fallacies still surrounding saturated fats and heart disease?

 Why are we still being told to reduce saturated fat?

 Flawed studies from the 1960’s and 70’s concluded that saturated fat causes heart disease.
 We all know the dogma.
 It’s deeply brainwashed into us.